ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 ## Loading Spinner Component

 There have been requests for Nimble to provide a [loading spinner component](https://github.com/ni/nimble/issues/346), which has some aspects in common with a modal dialog.
 For example, it prevents interaction with a portion of the UI, and displays some custom content (i.e. the animated spinner and an optional message) in the center of the target area.
-A question might be whether the nimble-dialog ought to have a spinner mode, or if a separate spinner component should be built on top of nimble-dialog.
+A question might be whether the nimble-dialog ought to have a spinner mode/appearance, or if a separate spinner component should be built on top of nimble-dialog.

-I suggest that it is not intuitive that a loading spinner is a mode of a nimble-dialog, and that a separate nimble-spinner component is more discoverable and less likely to pollute the nimble-dialog's API with spinner-specific configuration (e.g. spinner size).
+I suggest that it is not intuitive that a loading spinner is a mode/appearance of a nimble-dialog, and that a separate nimble-spinner component is more discoverable and less likely to pollute the nimble-dialog's API with spinner-specific configuration (e.g. spinner size).

 It is probably as easy, or easier, to build a nimble-spinner on top of the native `dialog` than to build it on top of nimble-dialog.
 The latter has a more limited API and provides styling that probably isn't wanted, e.g. border, shadow, and background.

+Still, the decision of how we implement a spinner is not final and would best be addressed in a separate spec/HLD.
+We will not be doing anything to preclude that possibility in the future.

 ---

 ## Nimble Drawer Component

 The nimble-drawer component shares some similarities with a dialog.
 We might consider updating the drawer's implementation to use a nimble-dialog.
 The benefits (automatic focus behavior, a11y support) would come primarily from the underlying `dialog` element, so it might be a better idea to build on top of that instead.
+We have [an issue](https://github.com/ni/nimble/issues/592) regarding exactly that.
 One potential hurdle would be to support the drawer's slide-in/out animation.

 ---

 ## Open Issues

 -   The `dialog` API uses mismatched terminology i.e. "show"/"close".
-Should we use the same (mismatched) names or switch to `openModal()`/`close()` or `showModal()`/`hide()`?
+Should we use the same (mismatched) names or switch to `open()`/`close()`?

--   Do we need an `isOpen()` function?